dnlbowers/jobs-a-gooden/README.md

 For this project I used [JIRA](https://dnlbowers.atlassian.net/jira/software/projects/PJG/boards/4) to track and create issues/user stories.
 Login credentials for the above project space will be provided along with submission, however, a summery of my agile process/learnings can be found [here](AGILE.md).

 ## Future development
-* Automated script to delete/archive hidden job posts by set criteria when actions by admin
+* Automated script to delete/archive hidden job posts by set criteria when actions by admin.
 * Build online community.
 * Job categories
 * Search feature